mtotg/mtotg/README.md

 👋 Hi, I’m Curtis (@mtotg)

-I'm a DevOps | SysAdmin | Programmer who specalizes in architecting, building and deploying software that's performant and scales -- from the cloud to on-premise and a hybrid in-between.
+I'm a DevOps | SysAdmin | Programmer who specializes in software architecture, building and deploying software that's packed with performance and scales -- from the cloud to on-premise and a hybrid in-between.

 I'm passionate about all things Linux & Mac.
 From managing, to developing and scaling 🚀.
 In my spare time, I'm working on learning new technologies and finding ways to use technology to help people own their data and take back their privacy.
 I also run my own BGP network for fun.